SDSP-github/SDSP-Documents/SDSP-PF-SDK/Readme.md

 The main features of this SDK is presented here:

 1. Easy enumerate the PolarFire based board on the host PCIe bus.
 (Only Boards made by Sundance DSP is supported)
-2. find information about each board such as their bus number, board model and several other information.
+2. Find information about each board such as their bus number, board model and several other information.
 3. Accessing LSRAM and DDR4 memory of the board using direct access (suitable for accessing a few memory position) and DMA access (suitable when the data required to be transfer is significant)
 4. Sample code to show how to enumerate the devices and access their resources.